 Easter Music, Easter Thoughts

 Come, thou Fount of every blessing,This biographical summary tells us a little about the author, Robert Robinson.
 The music is a beautiful traditional tune named "Nettleton," about which you can find more in Wyeth's Repostory of Sacred Music, Part Second, by John Wyeth.
 I've heard several hymns set to the same tune.
 As a congregational hymn "Come Thou Fount" is a little on the difficult side but most church choirs can handle it easily.
+My favorite arrangement is the one by Mack Wilberg, associate conductor of the Mormon Tabernacle Choir.

 tune my heart to sing thy grace;